Satisfactory Academic Progress

 - A high school diploma or a recognized equivalent of a high school diploma, typically a general education development (GED) certificate.
 Students who have been homeschooled are reviewed on a case-by-case basis.
 Blinn reserves the right to deny financial aid to any student who does not have a high school diploma or GED from a recognized and accredited institution.

-To regain financial aid eligibility after a Financial Aid Suspension or denial of an SAP appeal, a student must meet all of the following:
+To regain financial aid eligibility after Financial Aid Suspension or denial of a SAP appeal, a student must meet all of the following: